Blog

 ProviderAudience in RussiaCharacteristics

-Yandex with Alisa88 million usersUses its own search database, Runet priority
+Yandex with Alisa88 million usersOwn search database, Runet priority; no usable API

 ChatGPTMost popular AI in the worldUses Bing, extensive training data